AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-message.md

 * At the transactional messaging level, a transactional message can fail before the event is assigned to an execution delivery, meaning between the event reception and the delivery preparation.
 See [Event processing retry process](#event-processing-retry-process).
 * At the sending process level, once the event has been assigned to an execution delivery, the transactional message can fail due to a temporary error.
 See [Message sending retry process](#message-sending-retry-process).

+The definition of **execution delivery** can be found in the [Monitoring transactional message delivery](#monitoring-transactional-message-delivery) section.

 ### Event processing retry process {#event-processing-retry-process}

-When an event is triggered, it is assigned to an **execution delivery**, which is a non-actionable and non-functional technical message created once a month for each transactional message, and each time a transactional message is edited and published again.
+When an event is triggered, it is assigned to an execution delivery.

 If the event cannot be assigned to an execution delivery, the event processing is postponed.
 Retries are then performed until it is assigned to a new execution delivery.